failed_double_top

 Sequential with completed pattern

-Failed-double-top and double-top-breakout fire on the same underlying pattern structure at different points: the breakout signal fires when price breaks the neckline; failed_double_top fires when the pattern fails to complete and price reverses (Edwards & Magee, Technical Analysis of Stock Trends, 11th ed.
+Failed-double-top and double-top-breakout fire on the same underlying pattern structure at different points: the breakout signal fires when price closes above the twin-peak resistance level by the breakout margin; failed_double_top fires when, after that breakout, price falls back below the level by a volatility-scaled threshold within the failure window (Edwards & Magee, Technical Analysis of Stock Trends, 11th ed.
 2018; Bulkowski, Encyclopedia of Chart Patterns, 3rd ed.
 2021).
 They are sequential rather than concurrent — one signal replacing the other as the setup evolves, not two independent pieces of evidence.

 What would likely rescue this signal